Ramesses II: Birth, Family, Military Campaigns & Death

 Ambushed and outnumbered by the Hittites at Kadesh, Ramesses returned to Egypt, hoping to fight another day.
-The Hittite Empire took large parts of Syria, and soon the Canaanites started revolting and moving into alliances with the Hittites.
+The Hittite Empire took large parts of Syria, and soon the Canaanites started revolting against Egypt and moving into alliances with the Hittites.

 Ramesses-Hittite Peace Treaty

-When he finally faced off the Hittites, he got frustrated by how the territories kept switching from Egypt’s control to Hittite Empire’s control.
+When he finally faced off against the Hittites, he got frustrated by how the territories kept switching from Egypt’s control to Hittite Empire’s control.
 Hence, both empires sued for peace.